sgzed86/ColorectalCancerOmics/README.md

 Per extent literature I used - Student’s t test, Mann-Whitney U test, ANOVA (Analysis of Variance), chi-square test, and Fisher’s exact test to select key features further filtering the dataset... this takes way too long to check each feature like this.
 I am going to prefilter the data using varaince thresholding and correaltion analysis.
 Then I will run the aforementioned tests to get the key features.

+The variance filtering reduces the dataset down to 65395 features.

 **************************************************************************************************************************************************************************
 This is just Gen-omics research currently.